INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Experiments

-The input to our model consists of a 3D query point $\mathbf{p} \in \mathbb{R}^3$, transmitter location $\mathbf{p}_{\text{tx}} \in \mathbb{R}^3$, and directions $(\hat{\mathbf{n}}_{\text{tx}}, \hat{\mathbf{n}}) \in \mathbb{R}^3$ representing the emitter and receiver orientations.
-All input coordinates are encoded using a hash grid based encoding.The model outputs the corresponding density $\sigma[f] \in \mathbb{C}^{\mathbb{T}}$ and frequency signal $H[f] \in \mathbb{C}^{\mathbb{T}}$ at that query point.
+\textbf{Implementation.} The inputs to our model are a 3D query point $\mathbf{p} \in \mathbb{R}^3$, transmitter location $\mathbf{p}_{\text{tx}} \in \mathbb{R}^3$, and directions $(\hat{\mathbf{n}}_{\text{tx}}, \hat{\mathbf{n}}) \in \mathbb{R}^3$ representing the emitter and receiver orientations.
+All coordinates are encoded using a hash grid based encoding.
+The model outputs the corresponding complex attenuation $\delta[f] \in \mathbb{C}^{\mathbb{T}}$ and directional spectrum $S[f] \in \mathbb{C}^{\mathbb{T}}$ at that query point, from which the frequency response $H[f]$ is rendered using Eq.\ref{eq:H_creation}.
 The model is implemented as MLPs with 6 fully connected layers and 256 hidden units per layer, using ReLU activations.
 Rendering is performed using ray marching with 64 points per ray, accumulating complex-valued attenuation and delay across the path as described in Sec.~\ref{sec:freq_domain_rendering_eq}.
 We integrate over $64 \times 32$ azimuth–elevation rays per receiver to form the output signal.
 We train all models using the Adam optimizer with an initial learning rate of $5\times10^{-4}$.
 Training takes approximately 24 hours on a single NVIDIA L40 GPU.
 All baseline models are trained with the same network size and data splits for fair comparison.